sasakuma/others-addons/colored_field_widget/doc/index.rst

 Colored field widget
 ====================

-Module provide widgets to color some fields in list view.
+Module provides widgets to color some fields in list view.

 Colored Widget
 --------------

-Widget allow you to mark field with color based on condition.
+Widget allows you to mark field with color based on condition.

 To use this widget, you must set some attributes in field definition.
 Can be used for all fields, that displays as text.